Were Chelsea Paterson and her friends “wrongfully evicted” from their room in Boston?

 But kicking five young female guests out of a room in their pajamas in Boston seems extreme.
 I would only do something like that if guests were vandalizing a hotel room.
 Let’s just say the expulsion looks a little over-the-top from where I’m sitting.

 What should Paterson ask for?
 What is she entitled to?
-If you have any thoughts on how to resolve this one, please join us now in the forums.
-We could use your help.
+If you have any thoughts on how to resolve this one, we could use your help.